-The National Insurance Flood Program (NFIP) provides homeowners with coverage in the event of flood, so it is essentially an additional form of homeowners insurance.
+The National Insurance Flood Program (NFIP) provides homeowners with coverage in the event of flood, so it is an additional form of homeowners insurance.
 However, the date a residence was constructed or that a major home improvement was undertaken can radically impact flood coverage.
-In the wake of Sandy, homeowners learned that residences constructed in communities that were not already accepted into the NFIP might be “grandfathered” with regard to NFIP coverage if the community was included on a Flood Insurance Rate Map.
+In the wake of Superstorm Sandy, homeowners learned that residences constructed in communities that were not already accepted into the NFIP might be “grandfathered” in with regard to NFIP coverage if the community was included on a Flood Insurance Rate Map.
 For homeowners in this situation, the NFIP will generally provide full coverage from the ground floor and above.
 NFIP coverage might provide limited coverage for a flooded basement depending on when the property was constructed.

 The bad news is that if your home was constructed or substantially improved after your community was accepted into the NFIP and after preparation of a Flood Insurance Rate Map, your home is probably only covered for flooding of the first level standing above the base flood level.
-Because many homeowners were unaware of this limitation prior to Hurricane Sandy, they failed to purchase additional policies that could have provided the coverage they needed for the rest of their home.
+Because many homeowners were unaware of this limitation prior to Superstorm Sandy, they failed to purchase additional policies that could have provided the coverage they needed for the rest of their home.